MUSA-620-Fall-2017/MUSA-620-Week-6/README.md

 ### Task:

-**Using the last 10 years of data from the [[FARS] database](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars) and [Philadelphia's road network](https://www.opendataphilly.org/dataset/street-centerlines), investigate the geospatial distribution of fatal vehicle crashes in Philadelphia and whether alcohol was a contributing factor.**
+**Using the last 10 years of data from the [FARS database](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars) and [Philadelphia's road network](https://www.opendataphilly.org/dataset/street-centerlines), investigate the geospatial distribution of fatal vehicle crashes in Philadelphia and whether alcohol was a contributing factor.**

 ### Deliverable:

-**A map of Philadelphia's road network that displays the number of fatal accidents on each street (visualized as line width) as well as whether alcohol was a contributing factors (visualized as color).
+**A map of Philadelphia's road network that displays the number of fatal accidents on each street segment (visualized as line width) and whether alcohol was a contributing factor (visualized using color).
 Please also include all SQL queries used to construct the map.**

-To construct this map, you will need to create a PostGIS database with four tables: one for the Philadelphia road network and one for each of the tables in the FARS database (accident, vehicle, and person).
+To construct this map, you will need to create a PostGIS database with four tables: one for the Philadelphia road network ([download shapefile here](https://www.opendataphilly.org/dataset/street-centerlines)) and one for each of the tables in the FARS database: accident-level, vehicle-level, and person-level ([download clean, standardized versions of these tables here](http://metrocosm.com/get-the-data/#accidents)).

 The FARS accident table contains the coordinates of each accident and should be imported as a spatial table (with point geometry).
-The other tables (vehicle and person) do not contain geospatial data, and should be imported as standard data tables.
+The other FARS tables (vehicle and person) do not contain geospatial data, and should be imported as standard data tables.

-To combine this data into the right format, you should construct three SQL queries.
-You can run these queries in PGAdmin, or if you prefer, in Qgis.
+You can pull this data together by constructing the following three SQL queries.
+The queries can be run in PGAdmin, or if you prefer, in Qgis.

 - The information you need from FARS is the location of the accident (in the accident table) and its contributing factors (in the person table).
-Construct a join query to combine this data together into a *view* (a temporary table in your database).
+Construct a query to join this data together into a *view* (a temporary table in your database).

-- The next step is create a new view that also contains the street on which the accident happened.
+- The next step is to create a another view, which also contains the street on which the accident happened.
 You can do this using a spatial join query.
 For each point in the view you just created, join the id of the nearest street segment.
-You should now have a new view that contains the coordinates of each accident, that accident's contributing factors, and the id of the street segment on which it occured.
+You should now have a new view that contains: the coordinates of each accident, that accident's contributing factors, and the id of the street segment on which it occured.

 - The last SQL query should aggregate the accident data for each street segment and join it to the road network table.
 Load the resulting table into ArcMap.